kosmalska/Law_Acts/README.md

 <!-- ADDITIONAL INFORMATION -->
 ## Additional information

-To realize this project was needed to use SAP open API which can be accessed by below link:
+To realize this project was needed to use ISAP open API which can be accessed by below link:

 * [ISAP API](http://isap.sejm.gov.pl/api/isap/)